 - All indicators of influenza activity remain exceptionally low for this time of year, despite continued monitoring for influenza across Canada. - To date, there is no evidence of community circulation of influenza.
 Influenza testing continues at seasonal levels.
-No laboratory detections of influenza were reported in week 1. - Five influenza-like-illness (ILI) or lab-confirmed outbreaks were reported in week 1.
-To date this season, 97 ILI outbreaks have been reported in schools and/or daycares.
-No laboratory-confirmed outbreaks of influenza have been reported to date this season. - 12,402 participants reported to FluWatchers and 26 (0.21%) participants reported cough and fever, which remains low compared to previous seasons. - Influenza surveillance indicators may be influenced by the COVID-19 pandemic, including changes in healthcare-seeking behaviour, impacts of public health measures and influenza testing capacity.
+Influenza activity remains below the threshold required to declare the start of the 2020-21 influenza season. - Three influenza-like-illness (ILI) outbreaks were reported in schools and/or daycares in weeks 10 & 11.
+To date this season, 124 ILI outbreaks have been reported in schools and/or daycares.
+No laboratory-confirmed outbreaks of influenza have been reported to date this season. - 12,105 participants reported to FluWatchers and 19 (0.16%) participants reported cough and fever, which remains low compared to previous seasons. - The 2020-2021 Seasonal Influenza Immunization Coverage Survey showed that influenza vaccine coverage was similar to previous seasons. - Influenza surveillance indicators may be influenced by the COVID-19 pandemic, including changes in healthcare-seeking behaviour, impacts of public health measures and influenza testing capacity.
 Current data should be interpreted with consideration to this context.